-Manchester Playwright David Judge discusses the themes and inspirations behind his personal new show SparkPlug ahead of its arrival on our theatre two stage this February…
+Manchester Playwright David Judge discusses the themes and inspirations behind his personal highly-acclaimed stage production SparkPlug ahead of its cinema screening this November…

 What is the play about?